dave-ops/py-sonic-sorcerer/README.md

-# Sonic Sorcer CLI
+# Sonic Sorcerer CLI

 A command-line sound mixer for editing and manipulating audio files.

 ## Overview

-Sonic Sorcer CLI is a Python-based tool designed to provide a simple yet powerful interface for audio editing and manipulation.
+Sonic Sorcerer CLI is a Python-based tool designed to provide a simple yet powerful interface for audio editing and manipulation.
 It allows users to perform various audio processing tasks directly from the command line, making it ideal for quick edits, batch processing, and integration into automated workflows.

 ## Features